Starman7312/Robotic-Car-Project/README.md

       ➤ These can be found by connecting to the network being used then:
-          ⇨ Getting the IP address of each device (e.g. Windows: ipconfig/all or Raspberry Pi OS: ifconfig/all) ⇨ And entering it into the appropriate IP variable (comments in the code explain which IP to enter where)
+          ⇨ Getting the IP address of each device (e.g. Windows: ipconfig/all or Raspberry Pi OS: ifconfig/all) ⇨ And entering it into the appropriate IP variable (comments in the code explain which IP to enter and where) ⇨ E.g. ip = 'Raspberry Pi Wireless LAN IP'  # IP of raspberry pi on home LAN ⇨ So here you enter the approriate IP replacing the string